riccardocadei/photovoltaic-detection/README.md

-# ML2020 Project 2 Detecting available rooftop area for PV installation with LESO-PB lab
+# Detecting available rooftop area from satellite images to install photovoltaic panels

 The repository contains the code for Machine Learning course 2020 (CS-433) project 2 at EPFL in partnership with LESO-PB lab.
 More information about this project can be found in the folder `documents`.
 * * *